Prince: Prince as generic term for ruler

 The original but now less common use of the word was the application of the Latin word prīnceps, from late Roman law and the classical system of government that eventually gave way to the European feudal society.
 In this sense, a prince is a ruler of a territory that is sovereign or quasi-sovereign, i.e., exercising substantial (though not all) prerogatives associated with monarchs of independent nations, such as the immediate states within the historical boundaries of the Holy Roman Empire.
 In medieval and early modern Europe, there were as many as two hundred such territories, especially in Italy, Germany, and Gaelic Ireland.
 In this sense, "prince" is used of any and all rulers, regardless of actual title or precise rank.
 This is the Renaissance use of the term found in Niccolò Machiavelli's famous work, Il Principe.
 It is also used in this sense in the United States Declaration of Independence.

-As a title, by the end of the medieval era, prince was borne by rulers of territories that were either substantially smaller than those of or exercised fewer of the rights of sovereignty than did emperors and kings.
+As a title, by the end of the medieval era, prince was borne by rulers of territories that were either substantially smaller than those of, or who exercised fewer of the rights of sovereignty than did, emperors and kings.
 A lord of even a quite small territory might come to be referred to as a prince before the 13th century, either from translations of a native title into the Latin prīnceps (as for the hereditary ruler of Wales) or when the lord's territory was allodial.
 The lord of an allodium owned his lands and exercised prerogatives over the subjects in his territory absolutely, owing no feudal homage or duty as a vassal to a liege lord, nor being subject to any higher jurisdiction.
 Most small territories designated as principalities during feudal eras were allodial, e.g. the Princedom of Dombes.

 Lords who exercised lawful authority over territories and people within a feudal hierarchy were also sometimes regarded as princes in the general sense, especially if they held the rank of count or higher.
-This is attested in some surviving styles for e.g., British earls, marquesses, and dukes are still addressed by the Crown on ceremonial occasions as high and noble princes (cf. Royal and noble styles).
+This is attested in some surviving styles — e.g. British earls, marquesses, and dukes are still addressed by the monarch on ceremonial occasions as high and noble princes (cf. Royal and noble styles).